 Varicose eczema is a skin condition that mainly occurs in the elderly.
 It initially causes your skin on the lower legs to become pale red, and then darker red, often becoming stained brown.
 With varicose eczema the skin on your lower legs also gets slightly thicker and bumpy.
-It is not painful, but can be a bit itchy.
+It may be very painful but there may be no pain.
+Itchiness is also variable from mild to severe.
 Because your skin is red with varicose eczema, it is often mistaken for an infection.
 The treatment is to keep your legs up when you're sitting down, to stay active and to apply moisturisers.
 Occasionally steroid ointments are used, which are prescribed by a doctor.

 What is varicose eczema?